iliabylich/iliabylich.github.io/_posts/2020-01-26-evaluating-ruby-in-ruby.markdown

 end
 ```

-I blindly took it from MRI and yes, this instruction supports maaany types.
+I blindly took it from MRI and yes, this instruction supports many types.
 I implemented only two of them, but the rest looks simple (except `imemo` and friends).
-Honestly I have no idea why, but about 95% of specs from the RubySpec (only language group, I didn't check the whole test suite) are passing with these missing parts.
+Honestly I have no idea why, but about 95% of specs from the RubySpec (only language group, I did not check the whole test suite) are passing with these missing parts.
 I have no idea how to trigger MRI to use them.
 Maybe it uses them internally?

 `concatstrings` looks just like `newarray`: